nabu-platform/nabu-frameworks-cdm/protected/documentation/readme.md

 - use a separate type for pulling and pushing. pulling _MUST_ be a subtype of pushing (or equal to)

+# The single sync

+Because CDM is often triggered only on change, it is imperative that we sync _all_ changes to _all_ systems in a single go.
+Otherwise you may need to wait to the next change to push some latent changes.

+The "trigger" and "create" are two examples where a source system performs a "pull" and the target systems perform a "push".
+However the "push" in the target systems might add data (especially metadata like relations & identifiers) that might not be picked up otherwise.

+There are two ways to look at this:

+- we optimize all the interactions so cascading changes are pushed to all systems (A triggers B which changes something that should be reported to A and C etc).
+- we do a periodic check to see if there are unreported changes (e.g. last modified that is greater than the push date)

+However, in the latter case we have to be careful with push rejections which culminate in never ending attempts to push the data.

 # Indexes and constraints

 alter table cdm_instance_external_ids add constraint uniq_name_identifier unique(name, identifier);